annumberhocker/hlc_confidentiality_ex/README.md

 1)	Invoke the online [Bluemix Composer Playground](https://composer-playground.mybluemix.net/login).
 2)  "Deploy a new business network"
-3)  select "Drop here to upload or browse" and select the [private-data-example2@0.0.1.bna.bna](https://github.com/annumberhocker/hlc_confidentiality_ex/edit/master/private-data-example1/private-data-example2@0.0.1.bna)
+3)  Select "Drop here to upload or browse" and select the [private-data-example2@0.0.1.bna](https://github.com/annumberhocker/hlc_confidentiality_ex/edit/master/private-data-example1/private-data-example2@0.0.1.bna)
 4)	“Deploy changes”.
 5)	Select the “Test” tab.
 6)	Create a Buyer and a Seller participant.